katzfuss-group/veccs/README.md

 ## How to contribute

-1. install the package with the additional dependencies for development using `pip install -e .[dev,docs]`
+1. install the package with the additional dependencies for development using `pip uv sync --dev --group docs`
 2. before pushing on `main` or a PR, run `pre-commit run --all-files` and `pytest`.
 3. before pushing on `main` or merging a PR, make sure the code is well documented.
 The documentenation can be viewed while editing the code using `mkdocs serve`.

+To run the commands, without activating the virtual environment, prepend `uv run `, e.g., `uv run mkdocs serve`.